 Many people swear by homegrown chamomile tea to calm their nerves.
 This cheery herb can add beauty to a garden and may have sedative qualities.
 Chamomile growing in the garden is both useful and visually pleasing.

 There are two kinds of chamomile.
 The first is Roman chamomile (Chamaemelum nobile) and the other is German chamomile (Matricaria recutita).
 The Roman variety is the true chamomile but German chamomile is used herbally for nearly the same things.
 The steps for growing Roman chamomile and growing German chamomile are also nearly identical.

 Roman chamomile is also known as Russian chamomile and English chamomile.
 It is a creeping ground cover that grows like a mat.
 It has small daisy like flowers with yellow centers and white petals.
 The leaves are feathery.
-It is a perennial
+It is a perennial.

 As stated, both kinds of chamomile grow in similar conditions, so from here on down, we will refer to them as just chamomile.

-You can grow chamomile in zones 3-9.
+You can grow chamomile in USDA plant hardiness zones 3 to 9.

 Chamomile grows best in cool conditions and should be planted in part shade, but will also grow full sun.
 The soil should be dry.

 Once your chamomile is established, it needs very little care.
-Like most herbs, it grows best when it is not fussed over.
+Like most herbs, chamomile grows best when it is not fussed over.
 Too much fertilizer will result in lots of weakly flavored foliage and few flowers.

 For the most part, chamomile is not affected by many pests.
 It is often recommended as a companion plant to plant in the vegetable garden as its strong scent often keeps pests away.
 That being said, a chamomile plant weakened by lack of water or other issues may be attacked by aphids, mealybugs or thrips.